- Volunteering – What’s Involved

 Q. Do you offer apprenticeships or paid work?

-Everyone at the sanctuary is an unpaid volunteer, we do not have the financial income to employ any staff.
+Everyone at the sanctuary is an unpaid volunteer, we do not employ any staff.

 Q. Can I volunteer in the wildlife hospital?